yorkeccak/bio/README.md

 ### What is Development Mode?

-Development mode provides a complete local development environment without any external dependencies beyond the core APIs (Valyu, Daytona).
+Development mode provides a complete local development environment without any external dependencies beyond the core APIs (Valyu, E2B).
 It's perfect for:

 - **Local Development** - No Supabase setup required
 - **Offline Work** - All data stored locally in SQLite